Intelligence Bureau (Pakistan): History

+Section 40(2) of the Government of India Act 1919 stated that "the Intelligence Bureau should keep the Government posted with matters relating to the security of the Indian Empire."
+Reflecting this directive, the DCI was renamed the Intelligence Bureau in 1920, a year before the Act formally came into force in 1921.

 In the aftermath of the independence of Pakistan by the British Crown, the IB, like the armed forces was partitioned, with a Pakistan IB created in Karachi.
 Since, the IB is the oldest intelligence community; others being the Military Intelligence (MI) of Pakistan's military.
 The IB was initially Pakistan's only and main intelligence agency with the responsibility for strategic and foreign intelligences, as well as counter-espionage and domestic affairs.

 Its poor performance with the MI and unsatisfactory detailing of the war with India in 1947 was however considered less than exemplary.
 Due to the fact, IB was concerned with internal security matters, and was not set up for foreign intelligence collection.
 These considerations ultimately led to the creation of the ISI in 1948 as it quickly took the charge of gathering strategic and foreign intelligence at all levels of command.

 Appointment for IB's Director-General are made by the Prime Minister but the appointment has to be confirmed by the President.
 The IB is a civilian intelligence agency, and its DG have been appointed from the civil bureaucracy and the police; as well as retired military officials have also served as DG IB.